peterbourgon/raft/JOINT-CONSENSUS.md

 A leader that finds it's not a part of a new configuration change should step down immediately after committing that change, but not before.
 The apply() mechanism could be leveraged for this behavior.
 See **12**.
-Stepping down can by synonymous with exiting its select loop -- the same behavior as followers.
+Stepping down can be synonymous with exiting its select loop -- the same behavior as followers.